 Screens and holos flashed up all around the accommodation section of the One Hand Clapping as the ship projected images, many scraped from the Rock's own internal monitoring, judging from the static viewpoints, and others which flickered with bewildering swiftness from one view to another.
-The views shows trees and dense foliage, sandy beaches, sunlit waves, an isolated hut made with some skill from the raw materials available and, here and there, a flash of movement as some blue-skinned, bright-eyed creature hurried about on errands known only to themselves.
+The views shows trees and dense foliage, sandy beaches, sunlit waves, an isolated hut made with some skill from such raw materials as were available and, here and there, a flash of movement as some blue-skinned, bright-eyed creatures hurried about on errands known only to themselves.

 It was a little piece of tropical paradise, Mso thought, all trapped inside a rocky ball.
 A pocket world, preserved, sealed like a fly in amber.